Best task management apps: picks for every work style in 2026

 In healthcare settings, Foo and colleagues found that a mobile task management tool improved workflow efficiency for clinical staff [4].
 While that study focused on clinical environments, the underlying principle – that reducing task entry friction increases adoption – aligns with knowledge worker productivity research.

 The free tier handles up to 5 active projects with 5 collaborators.
-Pro ($5/month, as of early 2026) adds reminders, filters, and calendar integration.
-Todoist’s strength is speed – but multi-project task management across large teams requires something heavier.
+Pro ($5/month billed annually, or $7/month billed monthly, as of early 2026) adds reminders, filters, and calendar integration.
+Todoist’s natural language input removes the task-entry decision overhead that causes users to abandon other apps within the first week – consistent with Hu et al.’s finding that adoption friction correlates directly with the mismatch between an app’s entry model and a user’s natural information-processing style [1].
+But multi-project task management across large teams requires something heavier.

 Task management apps built around natural language input reduce the cognitive cost of task entry, making consistent capture more likely than apps requiring manual field selection.